March 4, 2015

 - Use direct flights.
 You will avoid the mistakes that occur during airline transfers and possible delays in getting your pet off the plane.

-- Always travel on the same flight as your pet.
-Ask the airline if you can watch your pet being loaded and unloaded into the cargo hold.
+- Travel on the same flight as your pet when possible.
+Ask the airline if you can watch your pet being loaded into the cargo hold and unloaded.

 - When you board the plane, notify the captain and at least one flight attendant that your pet is traveling in the cargo hold.
-If the captain knows that pets are on board, he or she may take special precautions.
+If the captain knows that pets are on board, they may take special precautions.

-- Don't ever ship brachycephalic animals such as Pekingese, Bulldogs, or Persian cats in the cargo holds.
-These breeds have short nasal passages that leave them especially vulnerable to oxygen deprivation and heat stroke.
+- Don't ever ship brachycephalic animals such as Pekingese dogs, bulldogs or Persian cats in the cargo holds.

 - If traveling during the summer or winter months, choose flights that will accommodate the temperature extremes.
 Early morning or late evening flights are better in the summer; afternoon flights are better in the winter.

-- Affix a travel label to the carrier with your name, permanent address and telephone number, final destination, and where you or a contact person can be reached as soon as the flight arrives.
+- Affix a travel label to the carrier on which you've written your name, permanent address and telephone number, final destination, and where you or a contact person can be reached as soon as the flight arrives.

-- Make sure that your pet's nails have been clipped to protect against their hooking in the carrier's door, holes, and other crevices.
+- Make sure that your pet's nails have been clipped to protect against them getting hooked in the carrier's door, holes, and other crevices.

 - Give your pet at least a month before your flight to become familiar with the travel carrier.
-This will minimize his or her stress during travel.
+This will minimize their stress during travel.

 - Do not give your pet tranquilizers unless they are prescribed by your veterinarian.
 Make sure your veterinarian understands that the prescription is for air travel.

-- Do not feed your pet for four to six hours prior to air travel.
-Small amounts of water can be given before the trip.
-If possible, put ice cubes in the water tray attached to the inside of your pet's kennel.
-A full water bowl will only spill and cause discomfort.
+- Do not feed your pet for four to six hours before the trip.
+However, you can give them small amounts of water.
+If possible, put ice cubes in the water tray attached to the inside of your pet's crate or kennel.
+(A full water bowl will only spill and cause discomfort.)